 Oxford and the Rhodes Scholarships

-The purpose of this brochure is to inform prospective applicants and their advisors about the special character of the Rhodes Scholarships and the opportunities for study which they provide in one of the world's most ancient and distinguished universities.
+The purpose of the "Oxford and the Rhodes Scholarships" brochure, is to inform prospective applicants and their advisors about the special character of the Rhodes Scholarships and the opportunities for study which they provide in one of the world's most ancient and distinguished universities.
 For convenience, the discussion is divided into three parts.
 The first provides a brief sketch of the history of the Rhodes Scholarships; the second describes Oxford's approach to learning; and the third discusses the procedures for application, criteria for selection, and the selection process in the United States.

-The Rhodes Trust and Oxford University require that selection for a Scholarship and for admission to the University will be without regard to marital status, race, ethnic origin, colour, religion, sexual orientation, social background, or disability.
+The Rhodes Trust and Oxford University require that selection for a Scholarship and for admission to the University will be without regard to gender, gender identity, martial status, sexual orientation, race, ethnic origin, colour, religion, social background, caste, or disability.